DMLS (3D Printing)

 By virtue of the DMLS machines employed to “print” metal components, the process is also completely automated and is usually complete within a few hours.

 DMLS begins with a three-dimensional model file of the part to be printed.
 Operators modify the file to ensure that the part’s print geometry and support structures are optimized for the process.

-Atlantic Precision, Inc. (API), a division of PCC Structurals, Inc. uses the DMLS process to manufacture parts in a variety of materials.
-Current alloys available include a variety of Inconel, Cobalt Chrome, Aluminum, Bronze and Titanium.
+Atlantic Precision, Inc. (API), a division of PCC Structurals, Inc. uses the DMLS process to manufacture parts in a variety of materials including a variety of Inconel, Cobalt Chrome, Aluminum, Bronze and Titanium.
 Other materials are available upon request.